-If a student drops a course before the first day of the module, he will be refunded 100% of his tuition plus the technology fee.
-If a student drops a course after the first class session but before the Drop Date for the module/semester, the student is still responsible for 25% of his tuition plus all the fees.
-After the Drop Date there are no refunds, All refunds must be requested from the Registrar's Office.
+If a student drops a course before the start of a scheduled course, he will be refunded 100% of his tuition plus the technology fee.
+If a student drops a course after the first class session has begun but before the Drop Date for the module/semester, the student is still responsible for 25% of his tuition plus all the fees.
+After the Drop Date there are no refunds.
+All refunds must be requested from the Registrar's Office.
 Refunds are based on the amount billed, not what has been paid.